Skip to main content

 1. Introduce Phonemic Awareness Activities

-Before children can start reading, they need to understand that words are made up of individual sounds called phonemes.
-Engage your child in phonemic awareness activities such as rhyming games, identifying initial sounds in words, and blending sounds to form words.
+Before children can sound out words, they need to recognize that words are made up of individual sounds called phonemes.
+Engaging in phonemic awareness activities is a great way to help children grasp this concept.

 a.
 Learning Rhymes